cranberriez/shadow-otet-tracker/README.md

-# Jacob's Shadow of the Erd Tree Item Tracker
+# Jacob's Shadow of the Erdtree Item Tracker

 This was made because I really didn't like the currently available ones.
 It's dumb that fextralife and the other wiki have ones that require you to pay, smh.